Beta

 • A plasma-mirror technique could boost laser power by up to ten thousand times, enabling new physics experiments.

-Gut microbiome and Parkinson's disease
+Gut Microbiome Signatures and Parkinson's Disease

 “In our study, we found that there's a very distinctive Signature, if you like, of the microbiome bacterial population.
 In Parkinson's disease, we see this irrespective of whether the person has just been diagnosed or whether they're on drugs or not.
 So it's very specific for Parkinson's disease.” - Tony Shapira, Professor of Neurology, UCLA